mortonfox/icaching-nuvi/README.md

     icnuvi.rb home delaware maryland

-That writes out one GPX file, one JPG, and one BMP for each folder.
+That command will produce one GPX file, one JPG, and one BMP for each folder.
 The two image files are simple icons (X in a yellow box) that will indicate geocaches on the n&uuml;vi map screen.
-At this time, there isn't support yet for changing the geocache icon.
+At this time, there is no support yet for changing the geocache icon.

 ## Caution